Delivering on SDG 7: EnDev Provides Access to Modern Cooking Energy

 - Enabling environment: Here, EnDev supports national governments and institutions with policy advice, such as on sector policies, regulatory aspects and quality assurance.

 A Spotlight on eCooking: Giving People the Power to Cook

 Significant progress has been made in increasing electrification rates worldwide, while progress on access to clean cooking still lacks behind.
 Electric cooking – in short “eCooking” – is a unique opportunity that brings both sides of the story together.
 Progress on access to electricity can act as steppingstones to accelerate access to higher tier clean cooking solutions.

 Building on strong partnerships, such as with the Modern Energy Cooking Services (MECS) programme and the Collaborative Labeling and Appliance Standards Program (CLASP), and more than 15 years of experience in market development for decentralized energy technologies, EnDev initiated the journey to turn ambition into practice: taking higher tier cooking solutions to scale.

-The African Biodigester Component (ABC) supports the growth and sustainability of the commercial biogas sector in Sub-Saharan Africa.
-The programme focuses on Burkina Faso, Kenya, Mali, Niger and Uganda.
+The programme has two components, the Higher Tier Cooking Component (HTCC) that aims to strengthen the supply side of the clean cooking sector and the African Biodigester Component (ABC) that supports the growth and sustainability of the commercial biogas sector in Sub-Saharan Africa.

 - Promotion of Climate-Friendly Cooking: Kenya and Senegal: The project, implemented by GIZ and co-financed by the Green Climate Fund (GCF), is accelerating the growth of the improved cookstoves (ICS) market in both country contexts.
 By addressing the key barriers on demand as well as supply side it is significantly increasing the level of ICS production and sales, particularly in more remote and rural locations.
 It is thereby contributing to the achievement of the Nationally Determined Contribution (NDC) targets in the energy sector in Kenya and Senegal.